lucavallin/gnaro/README.md

 ## TODO

-- Consolidate naming (node, database)
+- Reorder btree.h/c, comments in all H
-- Reduce dependencies between modules and with the main executable (handle prints in input?)
+- Name and order parameters in functions
 - Ensure logging and comments are consistent, exhaustive and useful